datastax/cpp-driver/README.md

 ## Getting the Driver

-Binary versions of the driver, available for multiple operating systems and multiple architectures, can be obtained from our [download server].
+Binary versions of the driver, available for multiple operating systems and multiple architectures, can be obtained from our [Artifactory server].
 The source code is made available via [GitHub].

 Packages for the driver's dependencies, libuv (1.x), OpenSSL, and zlib are also